Topics included in this article:

 Mobile App

-1. Log in to the app and click "Register Devices" from the home screen.
-That will launch the registration wizard, which will guide you through the registration process step by step.
+1. Log in to the app, tap "Menu" in the bottom right corner, then tap "Register Devices."
+This will launch the registration wizard, which will guide you through the registration process step by step.

-2. Select the registration method labeled "Register via QR Code"
+2. Tap "Register via QR Code."

-Note: If you don't see the location you are looking for, filter the results by clicking the 'filter' button in the top right.
-You can read more about Managing Locations here.
+Note: If you can't find the appropriate location, filter the results by tapping the "filter" button in the top right.
+Learn more about managing locations here.

-5. The last screen will display a QR code, which can be shown to one or more cameras.
-Display the QR code to the camera (a few inches from the lens is good).
-When it accepts the QR code, the R400 will produce an audible click and flash the IR LEDs.
+5. The last screen will display a QR code.
+Once the camera has powered on, show the QR code to it (a few inches from the lens is good).

 Web Console

-1. To register a camera from the web console, go to the "Devices" tab and select "Register Cameras."
+1. To register a camera from the web console, navigate to the "Devices" tab, and click "Register Camera."

 If this is the first camera you are registering, you'll need to add a location first, either during this wizard or by selecting the Locations tab and choosing "Add Location."

-3. Select the location where these cameras will be registered and click "Next."
+3. Select the location where these cameras will be registered, and click "Next."

 4. Select Ethernet for the camera connection type.